jeffprat/BEapi/README.md

 ## 5.3 Structure of train, test, and runtime feature-vector files

 All files a comma-separated (csv) files.
-The train and test files are specified in properties.txt and are used by Hide.
-The runtime feature-vector file is specified as a command-line argument to Reveal (see section 5.2).
+The train and test CSV file paths are specified in properties.txt for use by the Hide operation.
+The runtime feature-vector CSV file is specified as a command-line argument to Reveal (see section 5.2).
 Samples of all three types of files are provided in the *sample_data* folder.

 -   The train file (e.g., sample_data/sample_train.txt specified in
-    section 5.1.1) should contain *Train_M* rows of *numFeatures* features, each followed by a Y=1 or Y=0 label.
+    section 5.1.1) should contain *Train_M* rows of *numFeatures* features, each followed by a 1 or 0  classification label.

 -   The test file (e.g., sample_data/sample_test.txt specified in
-    section 5.1.1) should contain *Test_M* rows of *numFeatures* features, each followed by a Y=1 or Y=0 label.
+    section 5.1.1) should contain *Test_M* rows of *numFeatures* features, each followed by a 1 or 0  classification label.

--   The runtime runtime feature-vector file should contain one row of *numFeatures* features.
+-   The runtime runtime feature-vector CSV file should contain one row of *numFeatures* features.
 Obviously, being runtime classification feature-vector, it contains no label at the end of the row.